 Blemishes & Imperfections

-Time to add some subtle glow!
+Text-align: left;”>Time to add some subtle glow!
 Create a new Levels Layer.
-For a nice stylized look, select different channels and slide the black levels slider to the left.
-It will brighten and color the blacks in the image.
+For a nice stylized look, select different Channels and slide the black Levels slider to the left.
+It will brighten and Color the blacks in the image.

-Next, put an inverse mask over the layer so that it’s invisible.
-Select the gradient tool and paint white from the center of the image.
+Text-align: left;”>Next, put an Inverse mask over the layer so that it’s invisible.
+Select the Gradient Tool and paint white from the center of the image.
 A glow will show up from your levels layer.
 You can mask out the glow over the subject as well.

 As you can see, the final result is refined compared to the first image.
 The skin has been cleaned up a bit and there is no redness to be found.
 The slightly blue Shadows and yellow Highlights compliment each other well.
 The subject no longer blends into the Background so much.
 He’s ready for his close up!